teamapps-org/teamapps-antu-icons/README.md

 ![AntuIconBrowser](./project-resources/AntuIconBrowser.png)

-Start `AntuIconBrowser.main()` in this project or start it from your Teamapps project
+Launch it quickly from your Teamapps project.

 `Component antuIconBrowser = new AntuIconBrowser(sessionContext).getUI();`

-Complete IconBrowser class.
-Start and point your browser to http://localhost:8082
+You can copy the following complete IconBrowser class.
+Run it and point your browser to <http://localhost:8082>

 ~~~java
 import org.teamapps.icon.antu.AntuIconBrowser;
 import org.teamapps.server.jetty.embedded.TeamAppsJettyEmbeddedServer;